tomvidm/smokesight/docs/specifications/specifications.md

-# Aerial system for remote spectrography of smoke pillars
+# Aerial system for remote spectrography of smoke pillars (DRAFT)
 ## Introduction
 In polish cities like Wrocław, Kraków and Katowice, pollution is a big health risk during cold months with little to no wind.
 Low wind results in pollutants and particles not being transported away and diffused, and instead concentrate around the areas where it originated.